Eastside Arts Initiative Grant Cycle 2017

 - Board of Directors list with board member affiliations

-- Presentations to the EAI Council will be required for invited match grant applicants.
+- Presentations to the EAI Council may be required for invited match grant applicants.

-- EAI grants must be used within one year from the award date and must be applied according to grant proposal and timeline.
+- EAI grants must be used within one year from the award date (within two years, if two year grand applies) and must be applied according to grant proposal and timeline.
 EAI must be notified in writing of any changes in either content, format, timeline or venue as it pertains to the execution of the grant initiative.

 - Grantees must include EAI and LA Plaza de Cultura y Artes logos/mentions in all grant initiative promotional/communication materials.